bsorrentino/PlantUML4iPad/README.md

 > Native PlantUML Editor thought for iPad providing a improved user experience to use this popular "diagram-as-code" tool

 This is a native PlantUML editor app for iPad.
-It allows using iPad to draw diagrams in effective way with a customised editor. **From release 1.4.0, an AI for diagram authoring (through OpenAI) is available**.
+It allows using iPad to draw diagrams in effective way.
+It includes use of AI to helping drawing process. take note that to enable AI features you **MUST HAVE** a valid "OpenAI API key" i.e. OpenAI Paid Account

 _Promotional Text_ 🤞